Esma-Deda/Software_Software/README.md

 # **Protein-Protein Interaction Analysis**

-This repository contains Python code for protein interaction analysis using the STRING-DB API and various techniques for testing, object-oriented programming, logging, and workflow management with Snakemake.
+This repository contains Python code for protein interaction analysis using the STRING-DB API and various techniques for testing,  logging, and workflow management with Snakemake.
 The code provides a comprehensive solution to fetch protein interaction data, build a protein interaction graph, visualize the graph, and automate the workflow using Snakemake.

-## **Code Files**
-The repository consists of the following main code files:

-1.TheCodeS.py: This file contains the core functions for fetching protein interaction data from the STRING-DB API, building the protein interaction graph, and visualizing the graph using NetworkX and Matplotlib libraries.

-2.TestingS.py: This file contains test functions to ensure the correctness and reliability of the protein interaction fetching and graph building processes.
-The tests are implemented using the pytest framework.

-3.OOP.py: This file demonstrates object-oriented programming (OOP) techniques to enhance code modularity and reusability.
-It defines classes for fetching protein interaction data, building the graph, and visualizing the graph.

-4.Snakefile: The Snakemake workflow file automates the entire process of fetching protein interaction data, building the graph, and visualizing the graph using defined rules.

-5.LoggingDebugging.py: The file contains code related to logging messages during code execution and providing debugging tools to diagnose and fix issues in the repository's protein interaction data analysis project.

 ## **Installation Instructions**